GP-001-UTHSC – Information Security Program

 The UTHSC Chief Information Security Officer (CISO) is responsible for information security at UTHSC Campus and the development, implementation, maintenance, and documentation of the UTHSC Information Security Program.

-The CISO is responsible for the review of all components of the UTHSC Information Security Program minimally every three years, and as necessary as a result of legal, environmental or operational changes.
+The CISO is responsible for the review of all components of the UTHSC Information Security Program minimally every three years, and as necessary because of legal, environmental, or operational changes.

-The CISO serves as Position of Authority required by UT IT Policy IT0110 Acceptable Use of Information Technology Resources.
+The CISO serves as Position of Authority required by UTSA Policy IT0110 Acceptable Use of Information Technology Resources.

 All members of the UTHSC Community shall adhere to the appropriate roles and responsibilities as defined in GP-001.01-Information Security Roles and Responsibilities.